JacpFX/JacpFX/_includes/quickstart.md

 <br/>

+### Create a project from empty quickstart archetype ###
+<pre>mvn archetype:generate  -DarchetypeGroupId=org.jacpfx  -DarchetypeArtifactId=JacpFX-empty-quickstart  -DarchetypeVersion=2.0</pre>
+This archetype creates the default project structure, an application launcher and a Spring configuration class.

 ## JacpFX from scratch ##
 The  goal of the following tutorial is to create a simple JacpFX application similar to the application created by the <i>simple-quickstart archetype</i>

 ### Create a simple java project ###
 To create a JacpFX application from scratch you may use a simple maven java project.
 To create one, type:
-<pre>mvn archetype:create -DgroupId=your.simple.jacpfx.gid -DartifactId=your-simple-jacpfx-aid -DarchetypeArtifactId=men-archetype-quickstart</pre>
+<pre>mvn archetype:create -DgroupId=your.simple.jacpfx.gid -DartifactId=your-simple-jacpfx-aid -DarchetypeArtifactId=maven-archetype-quickstart</pre>

 ### Add folders and packages ###
 Create a resources folder and following subfolders: